rwieruch/blog_robinwieruch_content/react-state-usereducer-usestate-usecontext.md

 export default App;
 {{< /highlight >}}

-In order to add a new todo item to our list of todo items, we need an input field to give a new todo item a potential task property.
+In order to add a new todo item to our list of todo items, we need an input field to give a new todo item a potential `task` property.
+The `id` and `complete` properties will be automatically added to the item.
 In React, we can use the State Hook called `useState` to manage something like the value of an input field as state within the component:

 {{< highlight javascript "hl_lines=1 5 6 8 9 10 12 22 24 25" >}}
 import React, { useState } from 'react';